-The MININT did not reveal the identities of the deceased but stated that “once their identities were confirmed, the families of our fallen comrades were informed and received heartfelt condolences and support from Army General Raúl Castro Ruz, leader of the Cuban Revolution, and from the First Secretary of the Central Committee of the Party and President of the Republic Miguel Díaz-Canel Bermúdez, as well as from the leadership of both ministries.”
+The MININT did not disclose the identities of the deceased but stated that "once their identities were verified, the families of our fallen comrades were informed and received heartfelt condolences and support from Army General Raúl Castro Ruz, leader of the Cuban Revolution, and from the First Secretary of the Central Committee of the Party and President of the Republic Miguel Díaz-Canel Bermúdez, as well as from the leadership of both ministries."

 Trump revealed the death of Cubans

-“Did you know that many Cubans lost their lives last night?
+"You know, many Cubans lost their lives last night.
+Did you know that?
 Many Cubans lost their lives.
 They were protecting Maduro.
-That was not a good decision,” Trump said in an interview with The New York Post, although he acknowledged that he does not know the exact number of fatalities, nor specified whether they were military personnel, advisors, or security staff sent from Cuba.
+That was not a good decision," Trump said in an interview with The New York Post, although he acknowledged that he does not know the exact number of deceased, nor specified whether they were military personnel, advisors, or security staff sent from Cuba.

 Collapse of Maduro's security team